Sunday, October 14, 2007

 Mumbai

 I am in Mumbai for three days.
 Mumbai, the financial hub of India, is the capital of Maharashtra State.
 Mumbai is also the center of India’s Hindi-language film industry, otherwise known as Bollywood.
 I’m here to conduct a seminar at SNDT university, about which more anon in another blog.
-I spent a day ahead of time touring the city with a local driver as my guide and discovered yet more about India that touches my heart.
+I spent the first full day (Sunday) touring the city with a local driver as my guide and discovered more about India that touches my heart.

 It was fascinating to visit the Gateway to India, built to commemorate the visit to India in 1911 of Britain’s King George V and his wife, Queen Alexandra.
 The only way I’d seen it before was in film (Gandhi, Passage to India, etc.) or in picture books.
 Now, here I was standing before the real thing.
-My own father, William Gerard Poole, was born in South Asia, not too far from Mumbai (Bombay as it was then), in the hill town of Maymyo, Burma—Myanmar now.
-Throughout my stay in India I have wistfully daydreamed about how close I am to my dad’s birthplace, where, growing up, he must have experienced a way of life similar in some ways to what I am experiencing during my stay in the traditional, olde worlde town of Tirupati, in South India.
+My own father, William Gerard Poole, was born in South Asia, just a few hundred miles from Mumbai (Bombay as it was then), in the hill town of Maymyo, Burma—Pwin Oo Lwin, Myanmar now.
+Throughout my stay in India I have wondered wistfully about how close I am to my dad’s birthplace, where, growing up, he must have experienced a way of life similar in some respects to what I am experiencing during my stay in the traditional, olde worlde town of Tirupati, in South India.

 I feel like I am retracing my roots.
 My father was the first of 5 children of my grandfather and grandmother on my father's side.
 My grandfather was a non-commissioned officer in the British army during the halcyon years of the British Raj.
-Very interestingly, my father was seven years of age before he saw for the first time England's "green and pleasant land."
+My father was seven years of age before he saw for the first time England's "green and pleasant land."
 I like to think that this is the reason why I have not had the slightest difficulty adjusting to Indian cuisine.
-My mother, wanting to please my dad, learned how to cook a hot Indian curry from her future mother-in-law before she married my dad.
-Needless to say, we children of theirs grew up enjoying those Indian curries, too.
+My mother, engaged to my dad and no doubt anxious to please him, learned how to cook a hot Indian curry from her future mother-in-law.
+Needless to say, we children grew up enjoying those Indian curries, too.

 It is Sunday, so during our morning and early afternoon drive around the city, I enjoyed the relatively traffic-free sweep of Mumbai’s boulevards and beaches.
-The city’s architecture runs the gamut of styles from traditional, old-Bombay's balconied apartments, to the mostly Victorian, neo-classical governmental monuments to the British Raj, to the glistening, glass-faced skyscrapers of modern times.
-It was not until two days later, when being taken by another driver to the airport, that I discovered the other side of Mumbai—the bleak, neglected, ramshackle, rampant poverty in the backstreets where the majority of Mumbai’s twenty million citizens live.
+My driver/guide was careful to show me only the more salubrious side of the city.
+The architecture runs the gamut of styles from traditional, old-Bombay's balconied apartments, to the mostly Victorian, neo-classical, governmental monuments to the British Raj, to the glistening, glass-faced skyscrapers of modern times.
+It was not until two days later, when being taken by another driver to the airport, that I discovered the other, seamier, side of Mumbai—the bleak, neglected, ramshackle, rampant poverty in the backstreets where the majority of Mumbai’s twenty million citizens live.

 Religion is never far from people’s lives in India.
 I saw it represented in Mumbai by majestic, pseudo-Gothic Christian church spires, colorful, marbled Hindu temples, and a particularly striking mosque, the Haji Ali Mosque, poised on the extreme end of a spit of land that reaches into the Bay of Bombay.
 The arcing semi-circle of ocean beach is lapped by the waters of the Arabian Sea.
 At night, the bay is defined by a glittering necklace of lights that strings along Marine Drive.